wri/UrbanHeatMitigation/README.md

 * The mean and standard deviation of the mean band values for each rooftop are calculated and used to normalize the prediction data.
 The normalization is done separately for each study area and each time period.
 For example, while normalizing the 2009 prediction data for LA, the mean band values from 2009 LA imagery is only used.
 8. The model trained in step 5 is used to make prediction on the normalized mean band values associated with each roof in the prediction data.
 This step is done in Azure Machine Learning Studio.

+### Results:
+#### Model accuracy and precision scores:
+Validation score for the model: Before training, the data was split into a 70:30 ratio.
+70% data was used for training and the remaining 30% was reserved for validation. mean absolute error from validation set: 0.010152 root mean squared error from validation set: 0.013993 coefficient of determination from validation set: 0.997422

+Average precision scores: For buildings present in multiple images we were able to produce multiple predictions.
+The duplicate predictions were used to estimate the precision error of the albedo values.
+The scores from multiple years were averaged to get an overall precision score. mean absolute error from duplicate predictions: 0.0034 root mean squared error from duplicate predictions: 0.0322

 ### Sample final output of albedo map
 ![Sample output](https://github.com/wri/UrbanHeatMitigation/blob/master/sample_output.PNG)